Sign up for practicals

 - Report that the room contains useful resources or that it is empty and another room should be explored.

-Week 7 - minor - Resource identification
+Week 8 - Minor - Resource identification and collection

 - Distinguish between resource types (you can assume the resource if fairly close at this point).